-When students are reading nonfiction, there are so many aspects to pay attention to.
+When students are reading nonfiction, there are so many aspects to consider.
 For instance, they have to remember that nonfiction texts focus on facts, real events, and real people.
-However, this can cause students to become confused as there is so much information to understand.
+However, this can confuse students, as there is so much information to process.
 Luckily, teachers can showcase how nonfiction text features help students improve their comprehension and confidence when reading.
 For example, nonfiction text features anchor charts are a great way to provide visual reminders.
 As students learn how the features help support the information in the text, they will become calm, confident readers!

 What are Nonfiction Text Features?